wemos/WEMOS_Motor_Shield_Arduino_Library/README.md

 ## Firmware Warning

 WARNING: The shipped firmware with the Motor Shield is bugged.
 You need to update it.
 You can update it from Windows with a D1 Mini.
+You can find the update instructions below.

-## Update the firmware (from Windows)
+## Update the Firmware (from Windows)

 ### Step 1